AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Group by

 The `groupBy` function is used to partition values of an array or list into a group based on the value of the expression.
+This function returns a map from unique values of the grouping expression to arrays which are partitions of the value of the array expression.

 **Format**